-A desktop study aims to evaluate the risk of palaeontological heritage in the proposed development.
-This includes all trace fossils and fossils.
-All available information is consulted to compile a desktop study and includes Palaeontological impact assessment reports in the same area; aerial photos and Google Earth images, topographical as well as geological maps.
+The aim of a desktop study is to evaluate the risk to palaeontological heritage in the proposed development.
+This include all trace fossils and fossils.
+All available information is consulted to compile a desktop study and includes: Palaeontological impact assessment reports in the same area; aerial photos and Google Earth images, topographical as well as geological maps.

-7.1.
-Assumptions and Limitations
+o Assumptions and Limitations

-When conducting a PIA, several factors can affect the accuracy of the assessment.
-The focal point of geological maps is the geology of the area, and the sheet explanations were not meant to focus on palaeontological heritage.
+When conducting a PIA several factors can affect the accuracy of the assessment.
+The focal point of geological maps is the geology of the area and the sheet explanations were not meant to focus on palaeontological heritage.
 Many inaccessible regions of South Africa have not been reviewed by palaeontologists and data is generally based on aerial photographs.
 Locality and geological information of museums and universities databases have not been kept up to date or data collected in the past have not always been accurately documented.

 Comparable Assemblage Zones in other areas is used to provide information on the existence of fossils in an area which was not yet been documented.
-When similar Assemblage Zones and geological formations for Desktop studies are used, it is generally assumed that exposed fossil heritage is present within the footprint.
+When similar Assemblage Zones and geological formations for Desktop studies is used it is generally assumed that exposed fossil heritage is present within the footprint.
 A field-assessment is thus necessary to improve the accuracy of the desktop assessment